ipromise2324/Tact-Token-Contract/README.md

 # TACT Token and Wallet Contracts
-This repository contains two main smart contracts: Token and JettonDefaultWallet.
+This repository contains two main `TON` smart contracts: Token and JettonDefaultWallet.
 These contracts are designed to manage and interact with the TACT token, a custom token.

 ## How to install
 ```bash